rashafathima/rashafathima/README.md

 - 🌱 Prolly a self taught programmer who messes up stuffs at all phases
 - 🤷‍♂️ All my codes are absolute trash but anyways they're flexible enough to solve the problems
 - 💬 I'm probably stuck between the passion and profession phase of coding
-- 📌 My Other Interests : Astrophysics and Astronomy, Science and Religion, War Crime/Climate Change Activism, Poetry, Acrylic Landscape Painting
+- 📌 My Other Interests : Cricket/Football, Cosmology, Physics, Math, Science and Religion, War Crime/Climate Change, Poetic activism, Painting art
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I like people who laugh at my lame jokes and love hearing me blabbering 24x7